hbrabenetz/NN/README.md

 # NN
-high performance C++ network with variable topology this is seen as a starting point for research and application of neuronal networks in time critical scenarios
+high performance C++ network with variable topology.
+This can be seen as starting point for research and application of feed forward neural networks especially in time critical scenarios